-Blurring Boundaries is a research project created by Lundquist in 2018 to guide companies in a new landscape for sustainability reporting, one in which the traditionally clear confine between financial and non-financial topics is breaking down.
+Blurring Boundaries is a research project created by Lundquist to guide companies in a new landscape for sustainability reporting, one in which the traditionally clear confine between financial and non-financial topics is breaking down.
 How companies interpret the interplay between financial performance and their approach to sustainability is emerging as a key attribute of best practice reporting.

 The project aims to understand how sustainability is evolving through an analysis of reporting practices by leading companies in Italy and across Europe:

 In Italy: 40 members of the benchmark FTSE MIB index plus 10 top non-listed names